-To begin, you can take the free Eye-Q Reading Inventory™ at the bottom of page and it will tell you precisely how YOU see the printed page as well as how to get further testing from a behavioral or developmental optometrist.
+To begin, you can take the free Eye-Q Reading Inventory™ at the bottom of page, and it will tell you precisely how YOU see the printed page as well as how to get further testing from a behavioral or developmental optometrist.

-In addition, there are two more chapters in the book, Instant Learning for Amazing Grades, that more fully discuss vision, visual skills and their impact on learning.
+In addition, there are two more chapters in the book, Instant Learning for Amazing Grades, that more fully discuss vision, visual skills, and their impact on learning.

-The Optometric Education Program Foundation (page 35) includes a visual screening tool which every parent, teacher and upper grade student will find indispensable when determining whether the visual skills needed for successful learning are present and more.
+The Optometric Education Program Foundation (page 35) also includes a visual screening tool which every parent, teacher, and upper grade student will find indispensable when determining whether the visual skills needed for successful learning are present and more.

 Some students prefer to look at and read new material (visual learners), some find it easier to listen (auditory learners), and some like to interact with, touch or move around when learning (kinesthetic or tactile learners).